-4.11.
-Schools are also required to have robust processes of self-evaluation embedded in their quality assurance approaches.
+4.12 Schools are also required to have robust processes of self-evaluation embedded in their quality assurance approaches.
 They are required to submit an annual summary of this work which is also subject to scrutiny by Education Services.

-4.12.
-Continuing engagement activities undertaken by Perth and Kinross Council are reported to parents and stakeholders.
+4.13 Continuing engagement activities, undertaken by Perth and Kinross Council, are reported to parents and stakeholders.
 This includes the publication of reports to parents on Extended Learning and Achievement Visits and follow-up reports on the school's website and on each school's page on www.pkc.gov.uk.

-5 CONCLUSION AND RECOMMENDATION
+5. CONCLUSION AND RECOMMENDATION

-- 5.1 The analysis of the gradings and reports by the Care Inspectorate and Education Scotland provide positive confirmation that the standards and quality in our services remain high and set a clear agenda for continuous improvement. - 5.2 It is recommended that the Scrutiny Committee scrutinises and comments as appropriate on the contents of the report.
+- 5.1 The analysis of the gradings and reports by the Care Inspectorate and Education Scotland provide positive confirmation that the standards and quality in our services remain high and set a clear agenda for continuous improvement. - 5.2 It is recommended that the Scrutiny Committee: - (i) Scrutinises and comments as appropriate on the contents of the report. - 5.3 It is recommended that the Executive Sub-Committee of Lifelong Learning Committee: - (i) Comments as appropriate on the contents of the report.